 Next, your physician will work with you to develop a personalized pain and spine management plan.
 This may include medication, physical or occupational therapy, interventions (procedures) or a combination of approaches.
 There are circumstances that we may refer you to a spine surgeon for an evaluation for surgery, if needed.
 We will work with your primary care provider to facilitate your pain and spine management.

-Following your initial appointment, follow-up appointments usually last around 15 minutes.
-During these visits, you and your doctor or nurse practitioner will discuss your pain level and formulate further plans.
-Be sure to tell them if you experience changes in your pain level or have any problems with your medication.
+Following your initial appointment, follow-up appointments last up to 15 minutes.
+During these visits, you and our experienced nurse practitioner and/or physician assistant will discuss your pain level and formulate further plans.
+Our nurse practitioners/physician assistants have >30 years of cumulative pain experience.
+To further facilitate your needs at the follow-up appointments, be sure to review any changes in your pain level or any concerns with medications.

 - Physical Therapy